Azerbaijani embassy in Kazakhstan appeals to citizens

 Trend:

-The Azerbaijani Embassy in Kazakhstan has appealed to the Azerbaijani citizens living in Kazakhstan in connection with the events in this country, Trend reports.
+The Azerbaijani embassy in Kazakhstan addressed the Azerbaijani citizens living in Kazakhstan in connection with the events in this country, Trend reports referring to the embassy's Twitter.

-The embassy advised citizens to follow official information and stay away from crowded places.
+"Dear citizens, the embassy renders assistance to our compatriots who cannot get in touch with relatives or family members living in the Republic of Kazakhstan due to the problems with the communication,” the message said.

+“For this reason, we remind that you can contact the embassy at [email protected] or at +7780002838, +77172755527,” the message said.
+“We ask our citizens to take into account the fact that the internet does not work or partially works in the country, as well as there are the problems with communication several times a day.”

 Kazakhstan's government announced late Jan.
 4 that it was restoring some price caps on liquefied petroleum gas, after the rare protests reached Almaty following a sharp rise in the price of the fuel at the start of the year.